Natural Rubber Price Trends and Forecast

 Analyst Insight

-According to Procurement Resource, the price trends for Natural Rubber are expected to show a mixed trends in the upcoming quarter given the rise in the momentum of the automotive sector and demand outlook globally.
+According to Procurement Resource, the price trend for Natural Rubber are expected to show a mixed trend in the upcoming quarter given the rise in the momentum of the automotive sector and demand outlook globally.

-Natural Rubber Price Trends For the First Half of 2022
+Natural Rubber Price Trend For the First Half of 2022

 Asia